WeblateOrg/weblate/docs/admin/config.rst

 List of quality checks to perform on translation.

-You need to provide afully-qualified path to the Python class implementing the check interface.
+You need to provide a fully-qualified path to the Python class implementing the check interface.

 Some of the checks are not useful for all projects, so you are welcome to